mebaugh/2020-08-17-git-meb/README.md

--you can make changes elsewhere and the files will be combined automatically
+- you can make changes elsewhere and the files will be combined automatically